 It's hard to find results that are not mass media or commerce, aside from sources like reddit, quora, and other forums.
-Perhaps less commercial sites, despite producing good content, don't make it to top results.
-There must be others like me trying to make sense of the world and writing about it while attempting to use logic or scientific methods.
+Perhaps non-commercial sites, despite producing good content, don't make it to top results.
+There must be others like me trying to make sense of the world and writing about it while attempting to use logic and the scientific method.
 Many blogs seem mostly attention seeking without contributing substance, which unfortunately seems to sell.
-I have no solid proof, but with this hypothesis I started to look for alternative search engines, that I might find better results.
+With this hypothesis I started to look for alternative search engines, that I might find better results.

 I found many articles, but they were not focused on independent search engines, with their own crawlers and indexing methods.
 If they were about alternatives, they were misinformed and non-comprehensive.
 Since I couldn't find the article I wanted, I started writing my own.
 I have combed through what's available and give a brief summary of what I found.
 I was also curious about how much alternative search engines are being used.

 The most popular alternative to Google, is Bing.
 In this review, I will avoid counting those that re-brand someone else's search engine results.
 One example is Yahoo search, which uses the Bing search engine since 2009.
 I made exception with DuckDuckGo and SearcX since I thought they were notable, and as meta search engines they combine search results from as many engines as possible.

 In my first pass, I ruled out search sites where other articles, including Wikipedia, state that the search site uses someone else's search engine.
 It's possible that any of those articles could be mistaken or even outdated.
 I verified infrequently.